hortonworks/cloudbreak/docs/openstack_cb_ui.md

 **Security groups**

-Security groups allows configuration of traffic/access to the cluster.
-Currently there are two default groups, and later versions will allow setup of new groups.
+They describe the allowed inbound traffic to the instances in the cluster.
+Currently only one security group template can be selected for a Cloudbreak cluster and all the instances have a public IP address so all the instances in the cluster will belong to the same security group.
+This may change in a later release.

+You can define your own security group by adding all the ports, protocols and CIDR range you'd like to use.
+443 needs to be there in every security group otherwise Cloudbreak won't be able to communicate with the provisioned cluster.
+The rules defined here doesn't need to contain the internal rules, those are automatically added by Cloudbreak to the security group on OpenStack.

+You can also use the two pre-defined security groups in Cloudbreak:

 `only-ssh-and-ssl:` all ports are locked down (you can't access Hadoop services outside of the VPN) but

 * SSH (22)
 * HTTPS (443)